LelioH/githubapp/README.md

 # githubapp
-Teste made applying for an internship at Luby
+Test made applying for an internship at Luby

 1- npm install